SorenKarst/longread_umi/README.md

 1. Go to longread-UMI-pipeline directory, open a terminal and run:
    `find . -name "*.sh" -exec chmod +x {} \;`

-### Test scripts
-1. Open a terminal anywhere and run: `/path/to/longread-UMI-pipeline -h`

-### (Optional) Create symlink to run longread-UMI-pipeline from terminal
+### Create symlink to run longread-UMI-pipeline and longread-UMI-mockanalysis from terminal
-1. Check if ~/bin exists.
-If not create it by opening a terminal and running:
+1. Create symlink in ~/bin by opening a terminal and run:
    `mkdir -p ~/bin`
-2. Check if ~/bin is in path `echo $PATH`.
-If not abort here and just use full path to run the script.
-3. Create symlink in bin by openening a terminal and run:
    `ln -s /path/to/longread-UMI-pipeline/longread_UMI_pipeline.sh ~/bin/longread-UMI-pipeline`
-4. Test symlink by opening a terminal anywhere and run:
-   `longread-UMI-pipeline -h`
+   `ln -s /path/to/longread-UMI-pipeline/longread_UMI_mockanalysis.sh ~/bin/longread-UMI-mockanalysis`

 ### Change paths to dependencies
-1. Go to /path/to/longread-UMI-pipeline/scripts and open dependencies.sh in a texteditor.
+1. Open /path/to/longread-UMI-pipeline/scripts/dependencies.sh in a texteditor.
 2. Change all paths under "Program paths" to reflect installation paths on your system.
 3. If unsure of the paths try to type `which <function>` in the terminal.
 I.e. `which racon`.
 4. Install any missing dependencies.